 The author is also behind an analysis project about M. Night Shyamalan‘s five films from 1999 to 2006.
 There are several articles on each film: The Sixth Sense (1999, here, here and here), Unbreakable (2000, here, here and here), Signs (2002, here, here, here and here), The Village (2004, here, here and here) and Lady in the Water (2006, here and here).
 All the articles can also be accessed through this overview.
+There are also two articles on The Last Airbender (2010), here and here, and two articles on After Earth (2013), here and here.

 Split is the second instalment of the new leaner, meaner incarnation of M. Night Shyamalan, first unleashed upon the world with the The Visit (2015).
 This low-budget Shyamalan persona is more bizarre, crazier.